Printers: three negotiation skills that will raise your profit margins by over 5%

 And your profit margins could improve in the same way if you focus more on negotiation.

 P.S.
-I have just published The Print Industry Negotiation Handbook.
+Check out The Print Industry Negotiation Handbook.
 It’s a great place to find out more about negotiation skills that are really relevant to the print industry.
-And, right now, there’s a special launch price.
-But this is only for a limited time.
-So head over and purchase your copy now.
+Head over and purchase your copy now.